By Katie Bergeron Peglow, PT, MS

 Bathing Chair:For individuals that need support to maintain a sitting position in the bathtub, a special needs bathing chair can be the solution.
-There are many models available like the Rifton Blue Wave Bath Seat.
+There are many models available like the Rifton Blue Wave Bath System.
 This special needs bath seat features height-adjustable legs, support straps, and lateral head support.

 It is always important to order a special needs bathroom seat to fit your child now.
 However, you also want to make sure that there will be years of growth available in the special needs equipment that you purchase.
 Your child's most important measurements for fitting most special needs bathroom seats are:

 - Hip Width - corresponds with seat width of the special needs bathroom seat